 She said her faculty advisors helped her make it all work.
 "Professor [Joseph] Trunzo, my mentor, has been my advocate from the start,” says Thomas.
 The Professor of Applied Psychology "helped me find required courses, professional contacts, and research experiences to help me prepare for graduate school, since I’ll also need my PhD."

-Professor Trunzo’s dedication is part of why she likes studying in the College of Arts & Sciences at Bryant.
+Professor Trunzo’s dedication to helping his students is just one reason why Thomas found being a student in Bryant's close-knit community so rewarding.
 “You form strong relationships here.
-Many of my opportunities first came to me through a professor—including my current internship as a neuropsychology intern.”
+Many of my opportunities first came to me through a professor.”

-As a neuropsychology intern, she assisted professional neuropsychologists, who evaluate and treat people with neurological or neurodevelopmental disorders.
+One of those opportunities, a neuropsychology internship, allowed her to assist professional neuropsychologists, who evaluate and treat people with neurological or neurodevelopmental disorders.
 "It's affirmed why I want to be a neuropsychologist.
 I want to use my problem-solving skills to help people who are living with neurological disorders.
 The more I learn, the more I love it," says Thomas.

 Thomas is now a research assistant at Spaulding Rehabilitation Hospital in Boston – a research opportunity that will help her narrow her research interests—potentially focusing on brain injury.
 Then it’s off to graduate school.

 • Work with faculty to achieve research needs.
 Conduct literature reviews for manuscripts, develop comprehensive bibliographies, and edit manuscripts

 Research Fellow in the Summer Undergraduate Research Fellowship (SURF) Program

 • Performed biomedical research in the SURF Program, supported by RI-INBRE and the National Institutes of Health